 - Again, seek expert advice as soon as possible.

 Metal detecting has added a whole new dimension and has led to some exciting finds.
-The best advice is to join a local metal detecting club that will offer support (for more information The Federation of Independent Detectorists website includes details of clubs. here is a National Code of Practice that all responsible enthusiasts follow.
+The best advice is to join a local metal detecting club that will offer support (for more information The Federation of Independent Detectorists website includes details of clubs. here is a Metal Detecting Code of Conduct that all responsible enthusiasts follow.
 All legal requirements also apply to metal detecting.

 The Portable Antiquities Scheme website gives important information about what to do when you make a find.
 The Portable Antiquities Scheme is a voluntary scheme to record archaeological objects found by members of the public in England and Wales.
 Finds should be reported to the local Finds Liaison Officer.